- Fine: AED 9,000 per month per unfilled Emirati position (AED 108,000/year)

 What is the Nafis programme?

 Nafis is the UAE government’s Emiratisation support programme.
-It provides salary subsidies, pension contribution support, training funding, and child allowances to employers who hire Emirati nationals.
+It provides monthly salary top-ups (up to AED 7,000/month for degree holders, up to AED 5,000 for high school graduates), pension contribution support, training funding, and child allowances to employers who hire Emirati nationals.
+Support lasts up to five years per qualifying hire.
+Employers must be registered on the Nafis platform before the hire date to claim benefits.

 Which sectors have the strictest Emiratisation targets?

-Banking, insurance, telecommunications, real estate, retail, hospitality, healthcare, education, and transport are among the 14 priority sectors with the highest enforcement.
+Banking, insurance, telecommunications, real estate, retail, hospitality, healthcare, education, and transport are among the 14 priority sectors with the highest MOHRE enforcement.
+Companies in these sectors should expect more frequent audits and stricter scrutiny of job function authenticity.

 Writing an Emiratisation-ready JD?
 Use the free GCC Job Description Generator to draft a country-aware job description with UAE hiring and Emiratisation prompts before you send it to your PRO or hiring manager.